-a) Parking shall be provided in accordance with the requirements of Chapter 17.

-b) Site plan review is required for all multiple family dwellings and for all Special Land Uses.

-c) Site condominiums shall be regulated by Chapter 14.

-d) Two family dwellings shall, insofar as practicable, be designed to have the exterior appearance of a single family dwelling by appropriate placement of exterior doors, garages, and driveways.

-e) All uses in this district except single and two family dwellings shall be served by public sanitary sewer.
+- a) Parking shall be provided in accordance with the requirements of Chapter 17. - b) Site plan review is required for all multiple family dwellings and for all Special Land Uses. - c) Chapter 14 shall regulate site condominiums. - d) Two family dwellings shall, as far as practicable, be designed to have the exterior appearance of a single-family dwelling by appropriate placement of exterior doors, garages, and driveways. - e) All uses in this district except single- and two-family dwellings shall be served by public sanitary sewer.

-Chapter 7.
-"B1" Village Business District

-"B1" VILLAGE BUSINESS DISTRICT
+"BI" VILLAGE BUSINESS DISTRICT